 LCC welcomes students from around the world!
-New applications are accepted year-round for fall. winter, spring, or summer quarter. students do new require that all submit an International Student Application Form and associated documentation.
-New and prospective international students can find more information about admissions online at lowercolumbia.edu/apply.
+New applications are accepted year-round for fall, winter, spring, or summer quarter.
+We do require that all new students submit an International Student Application Form and associated documentation.
+New and prospective international students can find more information about admissions ( lowercolumbia.edu/e nrollment ) online.